chriskaringeg/CRIMMZ-HOOD/README.md

 ## AUTHOR
 KARINGE KINYUA
 ## Description
-This is a web application that allows you to be in the know about everything happening in your neighbourhood.
+This is a web application that allows you to know about everything happening in your neighbourhood.

 Deployed application
 * in production